capnflannel/pygame-tutorial/README.md

 5) Importing Assets
 - [x] Use art assets in place of simple "hand-drawn" sprites
-- [ ] Import a background image

 6) Timing
 - [x] Adjust game clock to set desired framerate

 7) Sound
-- [ ] Import sound assets and tie to specific events
+- [x] Import sound assets and tie to specific events

 8) Refactor
 - [ ] Refactor the game to better learn Python and use proper coding practices